bmoreonrails/rails_tutorial/_chapters/chapter_03.md

 {% list %}
   1. Ok, let's make this page a little more interesting.

-  1. In your text editor, open the view we made (`app/views/books/index.html.erb`) and add the following line:
+  1. In your text editor, open the template we made (`app/views/books/index.html.erb`) and add the following line:

       ```erb
       <h1>Welcome to My Super Rad Bookstore!</h1>